Senate of Canada: Senate reform

-Discussion of Senate reform dates back to at least 1874, but to date there has been no meaningful change.
+Discussion of Senate reform dates back to at least 1874, but there was little meaningful change until the Independent Advisory Board for Senate Appointments was created in 2016 by Prime Minister Justin Trudeau.

 In 1927, The Famous Five Canadian women asked the Supreme Court to determine whether women were eligible to become senators.
 In the Persons Case, the court unanimously held that women could not become senators since they were not "qualified persons".
-On appeal, the Judicial Committee of the Privy Council ruled that women were persons, and four months later, Cairine Wilson was appointed to the senate.
+On appeal, the Judicial Committee of the Privy Council ruled that women were qualified, and four months later, Cairine Wilson was appointed to the senate.

 In the 1960s, discussion of reform appeared along with the Quiet Revolution and the rise of Western alienation.
 The first change to the Senate was in 1965, when a mandatory retirement age of 75 years was set.
 Appointments made before then were for life.

-In the 1970s the emphasis was on increased provincial involvement in the senators' appointments.
-Since the '70s, there have been at least 28 major proposals for constitutional Senate reform, and all have failed, including the 1987 Meech Lake Accord, and the 1992 Charlottetown Accord.
+In the 1970s, the emphasis was on increased provincial involvement in the senators' appointments.
+Since the 1970s, there have been several proposals for constitutional Senate reform, all of which have failed, including the 1987 Meech Lake Accord, and the 1992 Charlottetown Accord.

 Starting in the 1980s, proposals were put forward to elect senators.
 After Parliament enacted the National Energy Program Western Canadians called for a Triple-E (elected, equal, and effective) senate.
 In 1982 the Senate was given a qualified veto over certain constitutional amendments.
 In 1987 Alberta legislated for the Alberta Senate nominee elections.
 Results of the 1989 Alberta Senate nominee election were non-binding.

 Following the Canadian Senate expenses scandal Prime Minister Stephen Harper declared a moratorium on further appointments.
 Harper had advocated for an elected Senate for decades, but his proposals were blocked by a 2014 Supreme Court ruling that requires a constitutional amendment approved by a minimum of seven provinces, whose populations together accounted for at least half of the national population.